-The proposed site in Riverside is gently slopy, this terrain character is typical of many parts of Nairobi's upper region, which feature rolling landscapes that gently descent toward the Nairobi river and its tributaries.
-The area's main drainage follows the regional slope of the volcanic rocks towards the east while subsidiary internal drainage into the Rift region is confined to the western part.
+In Ngara area the main drainage follows the regional slope of the volcanic rocks towards the east while subsidiary internal drainage into the Rift region is confined to the western part.
 The site of the project has a relative slope.
 The proponent is advised to construct a strong floor slab that is well raised to avoid any water surges to the project development.